openyurtio/openyurt.io/docs/user-manuals/workload/yurt-static-set.md

 ## Background

 Static pod is a special type of pod in Kubernetes, which is managed directly by Kubelet.
-Static pods are often used in edge-cloud collaboration scenarios, such as in some AI-related applications.
+Static pods are often used in cloud-edge collaboration scenarios, such as in some AI-related applications.
 In OpenYurt, the core component, `YurtHub`, is deployed using static pod.
 Static pods are typically created through configuration files located in `/etc/kubernetes/manifests` directory, and upgrades are performed by manually replacing or modifying these configuration files.
 During this process, Kubelet directly handles the creation and deletion of Static pods.
-However, due to the large quantity and dispersed nature of edge devices, deploying and upgrading Static pods manually in edge-cloud collaboration scenarios can lead to significant operational burdens and risks of mistakes.
+However, due to the large quantity and dispersed nature of edge devices, deploying and upgrading Static pods manually in cloud-edge collaboration scenarios can lead to significant operational burdens and risks of mistakes.
 Therefore, OpenYurt has introduced a new Custom Resource Definition (CRD), `YurtStaticSet`, to enhance the management of Static pods.
 It provides capabilities such as rolling update and Over-The-Air (OTA) upgrade through a custom controller.